Discovering Honolulu’s Chinatown

 The Chinatown markets provide a quick course in the ethnic cuisines of Hawai`i.
 This is ethnic food at its best.
 Browse the seafood and meat counters and trays of hogs’ heads’, beef tongues, tripe, kidneys, and intestines, in addition to the usual steaks, chops, roasts, etc. The markets make for an interesting shopping adventure!

-The century old Chee Wo Tong is the oldest Chinese herb shop in Hawai`i and is a family-run third generation business.
-A Chinese herb shop window di
+The century-old Chee Wo Tong is the oldest Chinese herb shop in Hawai`i and is a family-run third-generation business.

 Indigo, 1121 Nu`uanu Avenue, 521-2900; this is perhaps Chinatown’s most upscale restaurant with a menu of Euro-Asian cuisine; treat yourself to delicious dim sum and entrees such as Emperor Po’s ginger ham shanks, black mustard ahi steak, or Shanghai mahogany duck with bao buns; dessert includes many times rich goat cheesecake, seven sins chocolate meringue cake, and the popular Madame Pele’s chocolate volcano.
 Lunch Tues-Fri 11:30 AM – 2 PM, dinner Tues-Sat 6-9: 30 PM.

 Little Village Noodle House, 1113 Smith Street, 545-3008; this small and busy eatery has just a handful of tables and chairs but is big on a menu of creative local-Chinese cuisine.
 Choices range from orange chicken, fresh akule, stir-fried clams, sizzling butterfish, duck noodles, spicy sour cold noodles, Shanghai mochi in soup, chow funn noodles, curry rice noodles, and much more.
 Open 10 AM to midnight daily.